 Requirements for Admission to Conditionally Classified Standing

-An applicant who meets the minimum requirements for admission to the Graduate Division but does not satisfy the mathematics and statistics coursework requirements stated above may be admitted as Conditionally Classified.
-After arrival at SJSU, the student must complete additional coursework to make up the deficiency in order to obtain classified status.
+An applicant who meets the minimum requirements for admission to the Graduate Division but does not yet satisfy the mathematics and statistics coursework requirements stated above may be admitted as Conditionally Classified.
+The student must complete additional coursework to make up the deficiency before beginning the program.
 The units earned from this additional coursework may not be counted towards the total number of units required for the MS degree.
 The individual admission letter will explain required terms and conditions for attaining Classified standing.

 Requirements for Admission to Candidacy

 To be admitted to candidacy for the MS degree:

 1. A student must meet the all-university-candidacy requirements as stated in this catalog.
 The University requires that all graduate students complete the Graduation Writing Assessment Requirement (GWAR) as a condition for advancement to candidacy.
 Please refer to the SJSU catalog section titled "Graduation Writing Assessment Requirement" for details.
 For graduate courses that meet the GWAR, please refer to the Graduate Admissions and Program Evaluations website at www.sjsu.edu/gape.

 - Complete MATH 163 and 164, each with a grade of at least B.

 - Complete at least 18 units towards the degree with at least a 3.0 average.

 4. Complete the Request for Candidacy and Graduate Degree Program form for the Master of Science degree.
 This form lists, among other things, all the coursework to be counted toward the master's degree.
 After the form has been signed by the Graduate Coordinator, it is forwarded to the Associate Dean for Graduate Studies for final approval.
 Any subsequent changes to the student's program require approval from Graduate Studies.